24 hours in VIENNA

 Shopping the Old Fashioned Way

-You’re at the perfect location: The Stephansdom is facing the Graben, Vienna’s most important, pedestrian shopping street with the flashy plague column in its center.
+Still in the mood to saunter?
+Then you already are at the perfect location.
+Saint Steven’s Cathedral is facing the so-called Graben, Vienna’s busiest pedestrian shopping street with the flashy plague column in its center.

-Although most of the stores and cafés are more or less like stores and cafés in any other city center, I’d like to point out – believe it or not – H&M: In 2004, this chain opened its 50th store in Vienna and chose the beautiful building of the former ritzy department store Braun & Co.
+Although most of the stores and cafés are more or less like stores and cafés in any other city center, I’d like to point out – believe it or not – an H&M store!

 Don’t miss out on a ride with the ancient wooden elevator!